Skip to main content

 The RBAC backend handles storing policy configuration in the database and exposing it to the RBAC UI and to the RBAC policy running inside the permission framework.

-1. Add the following to a new file, packages/backend/src/plugins/rbac.ts:
+1. Then add the following to a new file, packages/backend/src/plugins/rbac.ts:

 packages/backend/src/plugins/rbac.ts